TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: filterfalse(predicate, iterable)

-   Make an iterator that filters elements from iterable returning only those for which the predicate is ``False``.
+   Make an iterator that filters elements kutoka iterable returning only those for which the predicate is ``False``.
 If *predicate* is ``None``, return the items that are false.
 Roughly equivalent to::